AMISHA1703/LinuxCommands/README.md

 - `more file` – Output the contents of `file`
 - `head file` – Output the first 10 lines of `file`
 - `tail file` – Output the last 10 lines of `file`
 - `tail -f file` – Output the contents of `file` as it grows, starting with the last 10 lines
+- `date`-current date

 ## Process Management